danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Replace-resource-Ids-in-anonymized-data.md

 2. A relative URL is relative to a base URL and mostly in the format of [```[type]/[id]```](https://www.hl7.org/fhir/bundle.html#references)
 3. An internal fragment reference describes referencing a contained resource and is in the format of ```#[id]```.
 For a resource that references the container, the reference is "#".
 We will resolve resource Ids from *"Reference.reference"* by matching the above patterns.
+4. Update 2 @<356939D1-F4CA-6BA1-875C-7247D42D7353>  <span style = "color:green"> For both Uuid and Oid, we will resolve resolve Ids from the regex above directly.
+But for Oid, since it's in another format of id, we will replace the format in Uuid, that is, a reference of ```urn:oid:1.2.3.4.5``` will be transformed to ```urn:uuid:069e1601-005a-4886-b5cd-864cc5bf12e1```, where 069e1601-005a-4886-b5cd-864cc5bf12e1 is a mapped UUId of 1.2.3.4.5.
+By this way we solved the format mismatch between Oid and Uuid and kept the reference chain between resources.</span>
 ## Replacing resource Ids
 We investigated two approaches to replace resource Ids: the Mapping Table approach and the Encryption approach.